Why Choose Google Photos?

 Now, you can see files in both OneDrive and Google Photos are displayed on MultCloud’s interface.
 You can move photos through the function of Cloud Sync in MultCloud.

 Step 3.
 Click on the tab – Cloud Sync and select the folder that stores photos in OneDrive as source folder and a folder in Google Photos as the target folder.

 Step 4.
 Click on Sync Now to perform the task.
 After the sync process is complete, you can explore all photos in the Google Photos folder.
-What’s more, once you have created a sync task, you can also commit it or re-edit, delete, view logs, etc. from the Task Manager.
+What’s more, once you have created a sync task, you can also commit it or re-edit, delete, view logs, etc. from the Task List.

-For "Cloud Explorer", it can help you manage multiple accounts in one place.
+For the explorer-type function, it can help you manage multiple accounts in one place.
 For example, if you want to manage mutiple OneDrive accounts on same PC without downloading OneDrive desktop app and installing it on PC, you can use this feature.
 For "Cloud Transfer", it can help you transfer files across clouds directly without downloading and uploading.
 For "Cloud Sync", you are allowed to create sync relationships between clouds.
 If you want to sync from Google Photos to OneDrive, you can make full use of it.